chrisgrieser/alfred-bibtex-citation-picker/README.md

 ### Literature Note Actions
 - Looks in the folder specified in the workflow settings `literature_note_folder` for files that are *exactly* named like the citekey (without `@`, but with `.md` extension).
-- Entries that have a literature note like this will be indicated by a `📓`.
+- Entries that have such a literature note will be indicated by a `📓`.
 - Add `*` to any search query to filter only for entries with literature notes, e.g. `* grieser` will search for entries from "Grieser" with literature notes.
 Can be combined with other queries (see: [smart queries](#search)).
 - `Meh + ↵`[^4]: Open the literature note.
 	- If the file is in an [Obsidian Vault](https://obsidian.md/), opens the file in Obsidian.